Hyon Yong-chol

-Hyon Yong-chol (Korean: 현영철; January 11, 1949 – rumored April 30, 2015) was a North Korean general and Workers' Party of Korea (WPK) politician.
+Hyon Yong-chol (Korean: 현영철; January 11, 1949 – possibly executed April 30, 2015) was a North Korean general and Workers' Party of Korea (WPK) politician.
 He served as Minister of Defence from 2014 to 2015.
 In 2015, he was reportedly removed from his post.

 Personal life and career

 North Korean media have stated that Hyon was born in January 1949 and joined the military in 1966.
 Having served as a battalion commander, he was elected a delegate to the Supreme People's Assembly in 2009.
-Hyon was promoted to the rank of four-star general (대장) alongside Kim Jong-un, Kim Kyong-hui, Kim Kyong-ok, Choe Ryong-hae, and Choe Pu-il in September 2010.
-He was on the national funeral committee in the wake of Kim Jong-il's death in December 2011.
+Hyon was promoted to the rank of four-star general (대장) alongside Kim Jong Un, Kim Kyong-hui, Kim Kyong-ok, Choe Ryong-hae, and Choe Pu-il in September 2010.
+He was on the national funeral committee in the wake of Kim Jong Il's death in December 2011.
 Hyon was named as a member of the Central Committee of the Workers' Party of Korea at the third party conference.
-In February 2012, Hyon received the Order of Kim Jong-il.
+In February 2012, Hyon received the Order of Kim Jong Il.

-Hyon was promoted to the rank of Vice Marshal (차수) of the KPA in July 2012, two days after Chief of the General Staff Ri Yong-ho was relieved of his duties.
+Hyon was promoted to the rank of Vice Marshal (차수) of the Korean People's Army in July 2012, two days after Chief of the General Staff Ri Yong-ho was relieved of his duties.
 It was initially unclear if Hyon would replace Ri as Chief of the General Staff, but this was confirmed a few days later.
 He was also identified as vice-chairman of the WPK Central Military Commission on 26 July 2012.

 Hyon was reportedly demoted to General in November 2012.
 On 31 March 2013, Hyon was made a Politburo alternate member, though he did not take Ri Yong-ho's former seat on the Politburo Presidium.
 He was transferred to command the 5th Army Corps in May 2013.
 He was called back to Pyongyang in June 2014 to serve as minister of the People's Armed Forces.